Jacques Wallage

-Jacques Wallage (/nl/; born 27 September 1946) is a retired Dutch politician of the Labour Party (PvdA) and sociologist.
+Jacques Wallage (/nl/; 27 September 1946 – 12 August 2026) was a Dutch politician of the Labour Party (PvdA) and sociologist.

+Life and career

-Wallage attended a Gymnasium in Groningen from April 1959 until May 1965 and applied at the University of Groningen in June 1965 majoring in Political sociology and Urban planning and obtaining a Bachelor of Social Science degree in Political sociology in June 1967 and worked as a student researcher before graduating with a Master of Social Science degree in Political sociology in July 1971.
-Wallage served on the Municipal Council of Groningen from April 1970 until June 1981 and served as an Alderman in Groningen from May 1972 until June 1981.
+Wallage attended a gymnasium in Groningen from April 1959 until May 1965 and applied at the University of Groningen in June 1965 majoring in Political sociology and Urban planning and obtaining a Bachelor of Social Science degree in Political sociology in June 1967.
+He worked as a student researcher before graduating with a Master of Social Science degree in Political sociology in July 1971.
+Wallage served on the municipal council of Groningen from April 1970 until June 1981 and served as an alderman in Groningen from May 1972 until June 1981.
 Wallage also was active as a political activist and was one of the student leaders of the New Left movement which aimed to steer the Labour Party more to social democracy.

-Wallage was elected as a Member of the House of Representatives after the election of 1982, taking office on 10 June 1981 serving as a frontbencher chairing the parliamentary committee for Science Policy and spokesperson for Education, Social Work, Equality, Minorities and deputy spokesperson for Welfare and Culture.
-After the election of 1989 Wallage was appointed as State Secretary for Education and Sciences in the Cabinet Lubbers III, taking office on 7 November 1989.
+Wallage was elected as a Member of the House of Representatives after the election of 1982, taking office on 10 June 1981 serving as chair of the parliamentary committee for Science Policy, spokesperson for education, social work, equality, minorities and deputy spokesperson for welfare and culture.
+After the 1989 general election Wallage was appointed as State Secretary for Education and Sciences in the Lubbers III cabinet, taking office on 7 November 1989.
 Wallage was appointed as State Secretary for Social Affairs and Employment following the resignation of Elske ter Veld, taking office on 9 June 1993.
-After the election of 1994 Wallage returned as a Member of the House of Representatives, taking office on 17 May 1994.
-Following the cabinet formation of 1994 the Leader of the Labour Party and the Parliamentary leader of the Labour Party in the House of Representatives Wim Kok became prime minister in the Cabinet Kok I, the Labour Party leadership approached Wallage as his successor as Parliamentary leader, Wallage accepted and became the Parliamentary leader, taking office on 22 August 1994.
-As Parliamentary leader of the largest party in the House of Representatives he also chaired the parliamentary committee for Intelligence and Security.
-After the election of 1998 Wim Kok returned as Parliamentary leader on 19 May 1998 but following the cabinet formation of 1998 he remained as prime minister in the Cabinet Kok II and the Labour Party leadership approached Wallage as interim Parliamentary leader, taking office on 30 May 1998 until Ad Melkert was approached as Parliamentary leader on 10 July 1998 and he continued to serve in the House of Representatives as a frontbencher and the de facto Whip.
+After the 1994 general election Wallage returned to the House of Representatives, taking office on 17 May 1994.
+Following the cabinet formation of 1994 the Leader of the Labour Party and the parliamentary leader of the Labour Party in the House of Representatives Wim Kok became prime minister in the Kok I cabinet, the Labour Party leadership approached Wallage as his successor as parliamentary leader, Wallage accepted and became the parliamentary leader, taking office on 22 August 1994.
+As parliamentary leader of the largest party in the House of Representatives he also chaired the parliamentary committee for Intelligence and Security.
+After the 1998 general election, Wim Kok returned as parliamentary leader on 19 May 1998 but following the cabinet formation of 1998 he remained as prime minister in the Kok II cabinet and the Labour Party leadership approached Wallage as interim parliamentary leader, taking office on 30 May 1998 until Ad Melkert was approached as parliamentary leader on 10 July 1998 and he continued to serve in the House of Representatives as a frontbencher and the de facto Whip.